pekrau/CouchDB2/README.md

 2) Read from the JSON file `~/.couchdb2` (in your home directory).
 3) Read from the JSON file `settings.json` (in the current working directory).
 4) Read from the JSON file given by command line option `--settings FILEPATH`.
+5) From environment variables.
+6) From command line arguments.

 ### Options